How To Give And Receive Great Oral Sex

 The Cunnilinguist is the kind of book I wish I’d had available to my Sociology of Sexuality students.
 It manages to be both informative and well-researched while also being a fun, irreverent frolic.
 The description of the vaginal/vulvar/clitoral anatomy is worth the cover price alone, given how many people who possess these structures don’t know what they’re called or how they work.
-[I’ll be sharing some funky diagrams soon – watch this space]

 This refreshingly modern guide takes the business of giving and receiving pleasure seriously, but never takes itself too seriously.
 It’s full of orgasm-inducing tips and techniques for both giver and receiver, presented with equal doses of good humor and practical, usable information.
 I also appreciate her careful attention to the social issues—gender socialization, religious shame, and more—that can impact the ways we are willing to give and receive pleasure.

 Researcher, anthropologist, sociologist and educator in sexuality and gender studies.

 Anatomy Diagrams for Cunnilingus